-Primary care should handle most osteoporosis patients
+Primary care should handle most osteoporosis patients by Frederic Singer, MD

 There are nearly 164,000 primary care doctors (not including pediatricians) in the US compared to an estimated 4,000 endocrinologists and 4,946 rheumatologists who see adult patients.
 If you count the number of endocrinologists who specialize in osteoporosis, the number is much smaller.
 So if 40 million people are at risk for osteoporosis, how will they ever see an endocrinologist?
 Well – they won’t.
 It’s an unfortunate tale that in medical school so little time is devoted to bone health and osteoporosis prevention.